qintarra/C-Sharp/Tasks/Exceptions_basics/README.md

 #### Subtask 4-3

 Add the code to throw the _ArgumentException_ when _l_ argument is even.
 The error message should be "l should not be even.".

+#### Subtask 4-4

+Add the code to throw the _ArgumentException_ when the _floats_ array has no elements.
+The error message should be "floats array has no elements.".